2020 Kia Niro Pros vs Cons

 For the price you pay, you get a lot of standard infotainment and safety features included on the Niro.
 Smartphone app integration via Android Auto and Apple CarPlay comes standard, and you can still opt for a lot of premium features like the Harman Kardon sound system.
 The newly available 10.25-inch touchscreen display offers a nicer set-up than ever before and is definitely going to be tempting to get.

-Reasons Not to Buy a 2020 Kia Niro – The Cons
+Reasons You May Not Like the 2020 Kia Niro – The Cons

 1. The Brakes Get Weak When Trying to Make an Emergency Stop